curiouselectric/WindSensor/README.md

 It returns the average values and information when requested on serial port.
 At all other times then the unit is asleep.

-Wind Speed data:                    “aaI0WSA4#”   Where 0 is an ID from 0-9 set by solder on PCB.
+## Wind Speed data:
+Request: “aaI0WSA4#”   Where 0 is an ID from 0-9 set by solder on PCB.
 4 is the averaging period (0=1s, 1=10s, 2 = 60s, 3 = 600s, 4=3600s)

 Returns: "aaWSA0:3.00#"  // Where 3.00 is the data

-Wind Speed data minimum is:         “aaI0WSMN#”  - does not matter what averaging period. min/max are just the min/max seen at max data rate.
+## Wind Speed data minimum:
+Request: “aaI0WSMN#”  - does not matter what averaging period. min/max are just the min/max seen at max data rate.

 Returns: "aaWSMN:3.00#"  // Where 3.00 is the data

-Wind Speed data maximum data is:    “aaI0WSMX#”  - does not matter what averaging period. min/max are just the min/max seen at max data rate.
+## Wind Speed data maximum:
+Request: “aaI0WSMX#”  - does not matter what averaging period. min/max are just the min/max seen at max data rate.

 Returns: "aaWSMX:3.00#"  // Where 3.00 is the data

-Wind Vane data:                    “aaI0WV#”   Where 0 is an ID from 0-9 set by solder on PCB.
+## Wind Vane data:
+Request: “aaI0WV#”   Where 0 is an ID from 0-9 set by solder on PCB.
 4 is the averaging period (0=1s, 1=10s, 2 = 60s, 3 = 600s, 4=3600s)

 Returns:    The instantaneuous direction AND the direction array data

 Returns:    "aaWV=W:0.00:0.00:0.00:0.00:0.00:0.00:62.00:0.00#"

-Reset the max, min and wind vane array:   "aaI0RESET#"
+## Reset the max, min and wind vane array:
+Request: "aaI0RESET#"

 Returns: "aaRESET#"

-What is baud rate?:                 "aaI0BD#"
+## What is baud rate?:
+Request: "aaI0BD#"

 Returns: "aaBD9600#"  // Where 9600 is the baud rate

-Set Baud Rate:                      "aaI0STBD*#"  Where * is (0)1200, (1)2400, (2)9600, (3)57600, (4)115200
+## Set Baud Rate:
+Request: "aaI0STBD*#"  Where * is (0)1200, (1)2400, (2)9600, (3)57600, (4)115200

 Returns: "aaBD9600#"   // Where 9600 is the baud rate

-What is ID?:                        Mentioned at start up of unit - it is solder-programmed... cannot be changed in code.
+## What is ID?:
+Mentioned at start up of unit - it is solder-programmed... cannot be changed in code.

-Enter vane training mode:           "aaI0VT#"
+## Enter vane training mode:
+Request: "aaI0VT#"

 Returns: Enter the vane training routine - use button to go through the different directiosn and set the values

-What is Anemometer converstion?:    "aaI0WSCON#"
+## What is Anemometer converstion?:
+Request: "aaI0WSCON#"

-                                      Returns: "aaI0STWSCONm123.4c567.89#" (from stored values) Set the Anemometer conversion:      "aaI0WSSTm123.4c567.89#"   Where 123.4 is the gradient and 567.89 is the constant (y=mx+c)
+Returns: "aaI0STWSCONm123.4c567.89#" (from stored values)

+## Set the Anemometer conversion:
+Request: "aaI0WSSTm123.4c567.89#"   Where 123.4 is the gradient and 567.89 is the constant (y=mx+c)

 Returns: "aaI0STWSSETm123.4c567.89#" (set to the new values)

+## Failure codes:
-If data is not that length or does not have 'aa' and '#' at start/end then return with send "aaFAIL**#" error code Failure codes:
+If data is not that length or does not have 'aa' and '#' at start/end then return with send "aaFAIL**#" error code

 "aaFAIL1#" = String too long

 "aaFAIL2#" = Unit ID not correct/not a number

 "aaFAIL3#" = Channel ID is not correct/not a number

 "aaFAIL4#" = Average not correct/not a number

 "aaFAIL5#" = Start/End chars not correct

 "aaFAILID#" = Channel ID not correct

 "aaFAILID#" = Ave Value not correct